Surge Protection

 Protection Program

-SSVEC’s Power Protection Program consists of a Whole House Surge Protection Device that attaches to your meter.
+SSVEC’s Power Protection Program consists of a Residential Surge Protection Device that attaches to your meter.
 This provides coverage for the common appliances within your home.
 To protect sensitive electronic equipment we include a “basic” starter package with the program.
 We include a 8 outlet computer grade plug-strip w/ phone plug, 2 coax to protect TV antenna , cable TV, and satellite dish system.
 A single module to protect a microwave or garage door opener, a module to protect a phone line or fax machine, and a 3 plug module.
 By using both the whole house and the plug in modules you have a repair or replacement warranty.

 The program is a 36 month minimum lease that has an initial start-up fee of $79.95 with a monthly fee of $8.95.
 The monthly fee will continue as long as you want the warranty protection.
 The plug in modules have a life-time replacement and repair warranty and SSVEC will maintain the whole house module as long as you remain with the program.
 In all plans the inside modules are yours and SSVEC will own and maintain the Whole House device.